Gen13/Monkeyman and O'Brien

 Gen^{13}/Monkeyman and O'Brien is a two-issue comic book miniseries published by Image Comics in 1998.
 It serves as a crossover between Art Adams's creator-owned Monkeyman and O'Brien and WildStorm's Gen^{13}.

-The story is an homage to the well-known Star Trek episode "Mirror, Mirror" utilising characters from the two comics series in the title.
+The story is an homage to the Star Trek episode "Mirror, Mirror", with a transporter incident swapping many of the titular cast members with their evil counterparts from an alternate universe.